 Physical Demands: While performing the duties of this job, the individual is regularly required to stand, bend, kneel, sit, walk, and use hands to finger, handle, or feel objects; reach with hands and arms; talk and hear.
 The vision requirements include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
 Individual must occasionally lift and/or move up to 5 pounds.

-Work Environment: This job operates in a professional office environment where standard office equipment such as computer, phones, photocopiers, filing cabinets and fax machines are utilized.
-The noise level in the work environment is usually minimal.
+Work Environment: The noise level in the work environment is usually minimal.

 Location: Currently located in Overland Park, KS but will be moving to the Crossroads area of Kansas City, MO later in 2023.
 Hybrid schedule offered after training.

 Schedule: 3 evening shifts and 2 day shifts/week.
 Quarterly must work 1 Saturday day shift in place of an evening shift that week.

 *This job description should not be considered an all-inclusive listing of work requirements and may be changed at any time.